mockturtl/dotenv/example/README.md

 ###### setup

-Create a `.env` file at the application root, e.g.
+Create a `.env` file in the package root.

 ```sh
 $ cp .env.example ../.env